Zabamund/T22_getting_started/Installation_and_setup.md

 ---

-## Running python from jupyter notebook

----

-# NEXT: intro to python notebook!
+## NEXT: intro to python notebook!